nopnop2002/esp-idf-st7565/README.md

 ST7565 Graphic LCD Module with SPI interface.
 I bought it on AliExpress.
-The chip resistor on the back allows you to change the interface to parallel and SPI, but for this project we will use SPI.
+You can change the interface to Parallel and SPI by changing the chip resistor on the back, but for this project we will use SPI.

 ![st7565-1](https://user-images.githubusercontent.com/6020549/93008469-febb6f80-f5af-11ea-991e-e9d38df74b16.JPG)